GennadyMV/codebrowser-back-end/README.md

 ### 5. Snapshots

-##### Base urls:
+##### Base URLs

-All the urls in this section work relative to both these urls:
+All the URLs in this section work relative to both these two URLs: `/{instanceId}/students/{studentId}/courses/{courseId}/exercises/{exerciseId}` and `/{instanceId}/courses/{courseId}/exercises/{exerciseId}/students/{studentId}`.

-`/{instanceId}/students/{studentId}/courses/{courseId}/exercises/{exerciseId}`

-`/{instanceId}/courses/{courseId}/exercises/{exerciseId}/students/{studentId}"`

 ##### Level

-All urls in this section take an optional parameter `key`.
-Allowed values are `key`and `code`.

-Using level `key` returns as fine grained snapshots as possible.
+All URLs in this section take an optional parameter `key`.
+Allowed values are `key` and `code`.
+Using the level `key` returns as fine grained snapshots as possible.
 This can mean as much as a snapshot for each keypress the user has made.

-Using level `code` returns only snaphots that are created from full project snapshots.
-These correspond to higher level events such as saving a file, running tests etc.
+Using the level `code` returns only snaphots that are created from full project snapshots.
+These correspond to higher level events such as saving a file, running tests and so on.

 The default value used when no parameter is provided is `key`.

-#### 5.1 List by exercise
+#### 5.1.
+All by Exercise

 ```
 Method: GET
 Content-Type: application/json
-URL: /snapshots(?level=[key|code])
+URL: /snapshots/(?level=[key|code])
-Returns: A list of all the snapshots relating to the start of the url.
+Returns: A list of all the snapshots relating to the start of the URL
 ```

 ##### Example Request

-`GET /hy/students/dXNlcjE=/courses/czIwMTQtdGlyYQ/exercises/dmlpa2tvMDEtdGlyYTEuMQ/snapshots?level=key`
+`GET /hy/students/dXNlcjE/courses/czIwMTQtdGlyYQ/exercises/dmlpa2tvMDEtdGlyYTEuMQ/snapshots/?level=key`

 ```
 [